The Best Restaurants In The East End guide image

 The Almighty Moon Tower Inn is known for three things: hot dogs made from wild game meats, a lot of beer, and a f*ck-you attitude most people admire.
 Moon Tower is mostly a giant patio with a few shipping containers functioning as the tap wall and kitchen.
 Yet despite the divey, industrial exterior, the hot dogs are pretty gourmet: think duck meat with apple brandy or wild boar ground together with marsala and provolone.
 There are also excessively ridiculous concoctions, like the Cheesus Crust, which is just two grilled cheese sandwiches welded together with more cheese.
 You should embrace the stupidity, and the drunken outlaw vibe—and also make sure to order the potato salad.

-Both the taco-obsessed and Houston’s growing legion of kombucha freaks can easily find a home at Cochinita & Co., the Mexican kitchen inside Kickin’ Kombucha’s East End cafe.
-Cochinita & Co. is named for the traditional Yucatan dish cochinita pibil, in which tender roast pork gets marinated in citrus and warm, peppery achiote.
+The taco-obsessed will easily find a home at Cochinita & Co., the Mexican kitchen and cafe in East End.
+Cochinita & Co. is named for the traditional Yucatan dish cochinita pibil, in which the tender roast pork gets marinated in citrus and warm, peppery achiote.
 Each bite bursts with tangy, meaty goodness.
 It’s frankly kind of rude that more food doesn’t automatically regenerate on the plate.
 This place is charming yet certifiably chill, the kind of spot everyone wishes they had in their neighborhood.

 The only thing that’s changed about Champ Burger in the last 60 years is that the place accepts credit cards now.
 The old-school hamburger shack usually has a small line of people clustered near the order window waiting for a cheeseburger or steak sandwich.
 The burgers are juicy, but not greasy, and the thinly breaded and crispy “Texas-sized” steak sandwich will put you in a food-induced stupor for the rest of the day.
 Regardless, you should order an orange milkshake and chili cheese fries.